 On the other hand, non-faithful density operators are positive semi-definite, thus they have $\lambda = 0$ as one of their eigenvalues.
 The presence of zero eigenvalues implies that the non-faithful density operator is not invertible and may represent specific mixed states or situations where information loss occurs.
 The positive semi-definiteness criterion relaxes the strictness of positive definiteness, allowing for a broader range of quantum state representations, while still maintaining the one-to-one correspondence between quantum states and density operators.

-An important subset of the set of non-faithful density operators is composed of the pure density operators.
+An important subset of non-faithful density operators is composed of the pure density operators.
 A \textbf{pure density} is a density $\rho$ that is a projection of rank 1, i.e., there exists some vector $\ket{u}\in\mathbb{C}^d$ such that $\rho =\ket{u}\bra{u}$.